9vult/Raiha/README.md

 ## Setup

  - Raiha requires a [Firebase Real-Time Database](https://firebase.google.com/docs/database) for logging and leaderboards.
 The base tier is free, and it is highly unlikely Raiha will ever generate enough data to exceed the base tier.
  - Raiha also requires an [Azure Cognitive Vision Service](https://learn.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/limits-and-quotas) instance.
-The base tier is free, and allows for 20 requests per minute, 5000 per month.
+The base tier is free, and allows for 20 requests per minute, and 5000 per month.

+1. Clone the Raiha repository
+2. Create a [Discord Bot Application](https://discord.com/developers/applications) and note the API token
+3. Set up a Firebase project with a Realtime Database
+4. Download the `firebase.json` file from Firebase (hint: create an app in the firebase console)
+5. Create an Azure account, set up Azure Vision Services, and note the URL for it
-Create a `.env` file in the project root and add the following to it:
+6. Create a `.env` file in the project root and add the following to it:

  - `TOKEN=[yourtoken]`
  - `DATABASE_URL=[databaseurl]`
- - `MOD_CHANNEL=[channelid]`
  - `CV_API_KEY=[yourkey]`
  - `CV_ENDPOINT=[endpoint, with trailing /]`

-Then, place your `firebase.json` in the `/src/` folder.
+7. Place your `firebase.json` in the `/src/` folder.

-Finally, in the firebase database, set the server configuration at `/Configuration/[guildID]`:
+8. In the firebase database, set the guild configuration for your server at `/Configuration/[guildID]`:

 ```typescript
 {